-EDLounge Ltd take all complaints extremely seriously and all staff are trained and committed to rectify any problem as soon as it is brought to their attention.
+EDLounge Ltd. takes all complaints extremely seriously and all staff are trained and committed to rectify any problem as soon as it is brought to their attention.

 It is recognised that a customer who has a complaint dealt with to their complete satisfaction is likely to become a repeat customer.
-Therefore, we ask that if you are dissatisfied with the service you have received that you bring this to our attention as soon as possible by speaking to your course Tutor in the first instance.
+Therefore, we ask that if you are dissatisfied with the service you have received, you bring this to our attention as soon as possible by speaking to your Course Tutor in the first instance.

 Being committed to providing a quality service, and achieving the highest standards of conduct, is important to any training provider.
 One of the ways in which service can be improved is by listening and responding to the views of customers.
 Therefore, it is important to ensure that: